GENI-NSF/geni-tools/README.txt

  The geni_aggregates file lists the Aggregate Managers that have federated with this Clearinghouse.
 For some other examples see src/geni/ch.py.
-This is how a single gch can contact multiple AM API compliant agggregate managers from whatever control framework.
+This is how a single gcf-ch can contact multiple AM API compliant agggregate managers from whatever control framework.
  Aggregate URNs here are for human consumption and need not be accurate.